pastoresc/masters-thesis-code/README.md

   Includes normalization scripts for tuition fees.

 - `/notebooks/`
-  Jupyter Notebooks used for data cleaning, geolocations and keyword mapping, course enrichment and validation logic.
+  Jupyter Notebooks used for keyword mapping, course enrichment and validation.

+- `/data/`
+  Contains datasets, including the cleaned tuition file and the unified program dataset.

 ## How to Use

 1. Clone the repository
 2. Install dependencies (see `requirements.txt`)
 3. Run scrapers individually per university
 4. Use merge scripts to combine the data
-5. Use Notebooks to validate, enrich and analyze
+5. Use notebooks to validate, enrich and analyze

 ## Notes

 - This repository was created for academic purposes.
 - For questions, please contact the author via GitHub or through the university.